jassielof/toonz/README.md

-# Z-TOON: Zig TOON
+# Z-TOON

-A Zig implementation of the TOON (Token-Oriented Object Notation) format, version 2.0.
+A Zig parser implementation of the TOON (Token-Oriented Object Notation) format.

 ## What is TOON?